sveinbjornt/ManDrake/README.md

 ManDrake is a native, open source <a href="https://en.wikipedia.org/wiki/Man_page">man page</a> editor for macOS with features such as syntax highlighting, live <a href="https://en.wikipedia.org/wiki/Mandoc">`mandoc`</a> syntax validation and a live-updating rendered preview of the man page during editing.

-Long story short, I was sick of writing man pages in an endless cycle of edit-view, edit-view so I decided to do something about it and made this editor many years ago.
+Long story short, many years ago I was sick of writing man pages in an endless cycle of edit-view, edit-view so I decided to do something about it and created this editor.
 It's a bit rough around the edges, but it works really well for me.
 Perhaps it will also be of some use to you.

 * [Download ManDrake 3.1](http://sveinbjorn.org/files/software/mandrake/ManDrake-3.1.zip) (Intel 64-bit, 10.7 or later, ~1.9 MB)